Axwabo/Soundboword/README.md

 | Pause       | Pauses other sounds, and resumes them when the triggered sound(s) end |
 | Mute        | Mutes other sounds while the triggered sound(s) are playing           |

+> [!NOTE]
+> The `Mute` interaction is not fully implemented.
+Subsequently triggered sounds will not be muted yet.

 ## Editor

 > [!NOTE]